andreiavramescu/aws-streaming-media-analytics/PLAYERSETUP.md

 ## Demo Player

 The demo player shown below can be used to test this solution.
 The demo player is deployed via the CloudFormation interface and gives a demo that includes the HLS player as well as the metrics getting sent into the interface.
-The workshop shows how to use this demo player.

 ![alt text](images/demoplayer.png "Demo Player Preview Image")